turtir-ai/kairos-context-keeper/README.md

 ![Kairos Banner](docs/logo.svg)

+## About

+Kairos: The Context Keeper is an autonomous development supervisor powered by context engineering.
+It provides a premium project structure for hackathons and developer onboarding, helping teams maintain context and deliver better software faster.
+By leveraging advanced AI and memory management techniques, it ensures consistent development practices and preserves critical project knowledge across time.

 ## 📖 Manifesto: Curing AI's Contextual Amnesia

 Modern AI coding assistants are powerful, yet flawed.
 They suffer from Contextual Amnesia, forgetting the core mission, architectural rules, and historical decisions of a project.
 This leads to inconsistent, out-of-sync, and often incorrect code.